SangkyuStat/SangkyuStat.github.io/_includes/teaching.md

 #### Spring 2026

-- Introduction to Probability (Undergraduate)
+- Introduction to Probability (Undergraduate, in English)
-- Analytical Programming 1 (Undergraduate)
+- Analytical Programming 1 (Undergraduate, in English)